 As opposed to ’08, self-mailers from the more recent years rely on lists to present any technical information in bite-sized, consumable chunks.
 As a result, the difference in word count is apparent.

-Both examples also use the snapshot of search results, however, the latter employs a more fun and quirky illustration to get the message across while keeping things light-hearted.
+Both examples also use the snapshot of search results, however, the letter employs a more fun and quirky illustration to get the message across while keeping things light-hearted.

 - In comparison, the word count of American Cruise Line‘s self-mailers has consistently increased in the last ten years.
 Look at the following examples from ’11 and ’21, where the difference in direct mail copy length is apparent.